Computational investigations of a multi-class traffic flow model: mean-field and microscopic dynamics: Conclusion

 Moreover, we conducted original comparisons between macroscopic Nash mean-field speeds and their microscopic counterparts.
 These comparisons allowed us to computationally validate the $\epsilon-$Nash approximation, demonstrating a slightly improved convergence rate compared to theoretical expectations.

 Future directions encompass second order traffic models, the multi-lane case, particularly prone to non-cooperative game considerations, and addressing some theoretical issues. \\

 Actually, first-order models have severe limitations in describing important traffic features, such as light traffic with slow drivers and stop-and-start transitions.
 The first second-order model was introduced in \cite{payne1971model}, which at its turn was criticized in \cite{daganzo_requiem_1995} for it violates critical traffic principles such as that cars react to front stimuli (and not to cars behind).
 The model was "resurrected" later in \cite{aw_resurrection_2000,zhang_non-equilibrium_2002}.
 However, the game version of the model has not yet been explored.
 Moreover, this work may be extended to handle the case where the traffic flow is on a multi-lane road, for which non-game model versions are proposed on both microscopic and macroscopic scales.
 See for example \cite{YangQi1996,nagalur2019first}.
-Finally, numerous theoretical issues arising from the two-class modeling, such as existence of solutions to the generalized limit systems (e.g. generalized LWR and generalized separable systems) or convergence properties of the discretized nonlinear systems.\\

-{\bf Acknowledgements: }This work was supported in part by using the resources of Mohammed VI Polytechnic University through Simlab \& Toubkal the HPC \& IA platforms.
+Finally, numerous theoretical issues arising from the two-class modeling, such as existence of solutions to the generalized limit systems (e.g. generalized LWR and generalized separable systems) or convergence properties of the discretized nonlinear systems.\\ \\ {\bf Declarations. }This work was supported in part by using the resources of Mohammed VI Polytechnic University through Simlab \& Toubkal the HPC \& IA platforms.\\ The authors have no financial or proprietary interests in any material discussed in this article.\\ The authors have no competing interests.\\ {\bf Data availability statement.} The datasets generated during and/or analysed during the current study are available from the corresponding author on reasonable request.\\ The datasets generated during and/or analysed during the current study are available in the GitHub link \url{https://github.com/amalmach/MFG_Traffic}, under MFG\_Traffic/ repository.